mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ## 3 Projects Overview {#projects-overview}

+In the Portfolio Management app, the term "Project" refers to a software project that you manage as you work along the development lifecycle.
+An app can be the result of multiple projects (if the app is complex and big) or only one project.
+For progress tracking, we recommend you to break down an app into smaller projects whenever possible.

 The **Project Overview** page gives an overview of all the projects in this portfolio.

-On the top of the page, you can search for a project in the search bar.
+In the search box, you can search for a project by the project name.

 On the upper-right corner, you can use the **Filters** to filter projects.
 Using the drop-down list next to the **Filters**, you can [change your view](#change-view).
 Clicking the **Create New Project** button allows you to [create a new project](#create-new-project).

 ### 3.1 Creating a New Project {#create-new-project}

-In the Portfolio Management app, the term "Project" refers to a software project that you manage as you work along the development lifecycle.
-An app can be the result of multiple projects (if the app is complex and big) or only one project.
-For progress tracking, we recommend you to break down an app into smaller projects whenever possible.

 {{% alert type="info" %}}Both Portfolio Managers and Contributors can create new projects.
 Only Viewers cannot create a project.
 For more information on roles and permissions, see [Access Management](#access-management).{{% /alert %}}